Green and Social Justice

 May Memorial has long been involved in social justice activities.
 Our Social Justice Committee and the Green Sanctuary Committee have combined to form the Green and Social Justice Committee.

-We are now officially a Green Sanctuary.
-Late in January we received a letter from the Unitarian Universalist Association that includes the following:
+We are officially a Green Sanctuary.
+In 2011 we received a letter from the Unitarian Universalist Association that includes the following:

 “I do hope you are proud of your accomplishments.
 You have truly taken the goals of the Green Sanctuary Program to heart.
 Again, congratulations on successfully becoming an Accredited Green Sanctuary.
 Your accomplishments serve as a beacon of hope, demonstrating that we can all make a difference!”

 So we have come to the end of one process — becoming certified as a Green Sanctuary — and the beginning of our ongoing efforts.
 What do we do now?
 More volunteers are needed to participate in one or more of Green Sanctuary’s “Twelve Actions,” addressing our church home’s building and grounds issues, as well as community, state and national environmental health and justice issues.